Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Datasets construction

 For the testing set, we use the full sets from the benchmarks Synthbuster, FakeBench, and WildRF.
 In Synthbuster, there are 1,000 high-resolution real images from RAISE-1K, along with 1,000 fake images generated by each of nine models: DALL·E2, DALL·E3, Adobe Firefly, MidJourney v5, SD1.3, SD1.4, SD2, SDXL, and Glide.
-The corresponding columns in Tables 2 and 3 correspond to these subsets.
-To include more recent generators, we additionally construct the following test sets used in the experiments reported in the main paper: \begin{itemize} \item \textbf{HiDream (Q1), Emu3, and LlamaGen (Q2)}: Real images are the same as in Synthbuster.
+The corresponding columns in Tables 1 and 2 correspond to these subsets.
+To include more recent generators, we additionally construct the following test sets used in the experiments reported in the main paper: \begin{itemize} \item \textbf{HiDream, Emu3, and LlamaGen} (Table 1): Real images are the same as in Synthbuster.
 Fake images are generated from the same 1,000 prompts used for the original nine generators (listed in \texttt{\hyphenchar\font=`\- prompts.csv} in \url{https://zenodo.org/records/10066460/files/synthbuster.zip}).
-Generation parameters and image resolutions follow the defaults in each repository, as listed in Table B. \item \textbf{SD3.5 and Flux-1-dev}: In the VAE category for Q2, three generators already exist in Synthbuster.
-We generate additional large-scale test sets from SD3.5 and Flux-1-dev, with 10,000 fake images each.
-Prompts are short descriptions generated by an LLM.
-Since corresponding real images are not available, we use the full PASCAL VOC training split, which contains 9,600 real images to compute balanced accuracy for the binary classes. \item \textbf{Satellite testing set (Q4)}: The real images comprise all images from four categories of the fMoW validation set (\url{https://github.com/fMoW/dataset}): amusement park (2,556 images) , car dealership (2,156 images), electric substation (2,626 images ), and stadium (2,575 images).
+Generation parameters and image resolutions follow the defaults in each repository, as listed in Table B. \item \textbf{Flux-1-dev and SD3.5} (Table 1): We generate additional large-scale test sets from SD3.5 (\url{https://github.com/Stability-AI/sd3.5}) and Flux-1-dev (\url{https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines/flux}), with 10,000 fake images each. \item \textbf{SatelliteDiffusion testing set} (Table 3): The real images comprise all images from four categories of the fMoW validation set (\url{https://github.com/fMoW/dataset}): amusement park (2,556 images) , car dealership (2,156 images), electric substation (2,626 images ), and stadium (2,575 images).
 Each real image has associated metadata including location (country).
-Fake images are generated using prompts of the form: ``a fMoW satellite image of \{class\_name\} in \{country\}''.
+Fake images are generated from \url{https://github.com/samar-khanna/DiffusionSat} using prompts of the form: ``a fMoW satellite image of \{class\_name\} in \{country\}''.
 The number of generated images matches the number of real images for each class. \end{itemize}